-Hiroshima Atomic Bombing Raising Questions 75 Years Later
+Hiroshima Atomic Bombing Raising New Questions 75 Years Later

 "Although that happened in the morning, it was already very dark, like twilight," she told NPR's Kelly McEvers in 2016.
 "I could see some dark moving object approaching to me.
 They happened to be human beings.
 They just didn't look like human beings.
 I called them ghosts."

-"They were covered with blood and burned and blackened and swollen, and the flesh was hanging from the bones," the atomic blast survivor added.
+"They were covered with blood and burned and blackened and swollen, and the flesh was hanging from the bones," the atomic blast survivor recalled.
 "Parts of their bodies were missing, and some were carrying their own eyeballs in their hands.
 And as they collapsed, their stomach burst open."

-Four years ago, President Barack Obama became the first American head of state to visit Hiroshima's Peace Memorial.
+Four years ago, President Barack Obama became the first American head of state to visit the Hiroshima Peace Memorial.
 He offered condolences, but pointedly did not offer apologies.

-Pope Francis took a more critical stance during a November visit to that same peace memorial in Hiroshima.
+Pope Francis took a more critical stance during a November visit to that same memorial in Hiroshima.

 "Using nuclear power to wage war is today, more than ever, a crime," the pontiff declared, adding it was immoral even to possess nuclear weapons.